theprojectsomething/REST-API-Filter-More-Fields/README.md

 # REST API - Filter (More) Fields
 Filter (more) fields returned by the WP Rest API with deep filters, using syntax similar to [Facebook's Graph API](http://bit.ly/2a6cULe).
-Basically saves bandwidth.

 ### Steps to success: